marp-team/marp-cli/README.md

 ### [Standalone binary][releases]

-We also provide standalone binaries for Linux, macOS, and Windows.
+We also provide standalone binaries for Linux, macOS (Apple Silicon), and Windows.
 These have bundled Marp CLI with Node.js binary, so no need to install Node.js separately.

 **[⏩ Download the latest standalone binary from release page.][releases]**